-Start Early if You Want to Study Music (Major, Minor, Double Major, Self-designed M3ajor)
+Start Early if You Want to Study Music (Major, Minor, Double Major, Self-designed Major)

-At a liberal arts college,you are a music major––not a voice major, a piano major, etc. This unity of spirit is important to the concept of liberal arts study.
+At a liberal arts college, you are a Performing Arts major with a concentration in music––not a voice major, a piano major, etc. This unity of spirit is important to the concept of liberal arts study.

 Plan to begin studying music in the first year!